PE & Sport at The Leys

 We provide swimming instruction in key stage 2 (year 4 all year).
 In particular, pupils are taught to: swim competently, confidently and proficiently over a distance of at least 25 metres and to use a range of strokes effectively (for example, front crawl, backstroke and breaststroke).
 Pupils perform safe self-rescue in different water-based situations.

 The children are awarded different certificates at the end of their swimming block to celebrate their achievements.
 We also provide our year 4 pupils with an additional online swimming safety program provided by Swim England.
 We are a registered Swim England School.
+The expectation is that 75% of students should be able to swim 25 metres safely and effectively by the end of KS2.

 Passion and power of sport is the drive behind our PE provision.